Gikoskos/chessgame-cli/README.md

 # ChessLib
 ## Overview

 ChessLib is a standard chess game implementation library.
+It's at a very early stage of development, at the moment;
-To test it out you can run chessgame which is a console-based game running on ChessLib.
+only use it for testing purposes please.
+To test out the engine you can run chessgame which is a console-based game running on ChessLib.
 Note that for now it only supports human players.

 The thought process behind this project was for me to implement a chess engine for the first time, without seeing code from other projects or how implementations of chess engines are generally done.